1 Million satisfied users

 The proven methods with low risks are penile traction device (PTT) and collagenase.
 The evidence indicates that colagenase gets a reduction of 28% of penile curvature and Penile traction device has a +50% of reduction.
 There is a Peyronie´s market opportunity for penile traction therapy with low risks and a lower price than collagenase injections.

-American Urological Association is evaluating the good results of penile traction therapy in Peyronie´s disease in the study with Andropeyronie® which are: The mean curvature decreased from 33° at baseline to 15° at 6 months and 13° at 9 months with a mean decrease of 20° (P < 0.05) in the PTT group.
-VAS score for pain decreased from 5.5 to 2.5 after 6 months (P < 0.05).
-EF and erection hardness also improved significantly.
-The percentage of patients who were not able to achieve penetration decreased from 62% to 20% (P < 0.03).
-Penile traction therapy was associated with the disappearance of sonographic plaques in 48% of patients.
+American Urological Association is evaluating the good results of penile traction therapy in Peyronie´s disease in the study with Andropeyronie® which are: The mean curvature reduced from 33° at baseline to 15° at 6 months as well as 13° at 9 months with a mean reduction of 20° (P < 0.05) in the PTT group.
+VAS rating for pain reduced from 5.5 to 2.5 after 6 months (P < 0.05).
+EF and also erection hardness also improved considerably.
+The percentage of patients who were unable to achieve penetration reduced from 62% to 20% (P < 0.03).
+Penile traction therapy was connected with the disappearance of sonographic plaques of patients in 48%.

 4.2.
 Penis Extender Market: Penile lengthening